A contribution to the understanding

 When, for instance, the belief in the God Wotan vanished and nobody thought of him anymore, the phenomenon originally called Wotan remained; nothing changed but its name, as National Socialism has demonstrated on a grand scale.
 A collective movement consists of millions of individuals, each of whom shows the symptoms of Wotanism and proves thereby that Wotan in reality never died, but has retained his original vitality and autonomy.
 Our consciousness only imagines that it has lost its Gods; in reality they are still there and it only needs a certain general condition in order to bring them back in full force.
 (Letter to Miguel Serrano)

 If it weren’t for the extreme destructiveness of the Thanatos principle, Europe would still be under totalitarian dominion.
 The force of individuation would be stemmed and individuality stifled.
 Thanatos always usurpes the throne in the perfectly ordered collectivistic society, causing its demise, whether it’s a totalitarian society or a sect practicing collective immersion.
 Wotan threw Europe into a carnage.
 The self-destruction of the Third Reich forcibly involved the Soviet Union, thus crippling it permanently, too.
 If it weren’t for the extreme destructiveness of the Aum Shinrikyo and other sects, they would have had great success impeding individuation in an enormous number of members.
-Was it really worth more than 50 million dead, and the horrors of Holocaust, to destroy the threat to ego individuality and democracy?
+Was it really worth more than 50 million dead, and the horrors of Holocaust and Holodomor, to destroy the threat to ego individuality and democracy?
 This question can’t be answered, because it has nothing to do with human values.
 It belongs to the divine council.
-It seems that nothing must be allowed to impede the sun god, not at any cost.
+It seems that nothing must be allowed to impede the sun god; not at any cost.

 Time and again, the same mistake is committed in that we underestimate the enormous impact of individuation and conscious differentiation.
 It is extremely dangerous not to heed to its advancement.
 The Thanatos force ought to be conceptually realized and put to good use, thereby forestalling its dominion.
-It can protect us against the spirit of collectivism, ever at work.
+It can protect us against the spirit of collectivism ever at work.
 Let us apply the dark force to a limited degree, like Jesus does when he curses the fig tree, causing it to wither, or when he drives the money changers out of the temple brandishing a whip, or when he cruelly rejects his mother and his brothers, or when he calls Peter “Satan” for worrying about his security.
 The moral is that nothing must be allowed to block His way.
 The hapless tree that cannot give him sustenance because it is out of season, must wither and die.
 As long as the individual fares with an ancient god of unconsciousness the individuating spirit cannot be sustained, and the tree cannot bear fruit in the name of Christ.

 According to Azar Gat, primitive man’s mortality rates in war, skirmishes, or

 intra-group violence, before the coming of state authority, is extremely high.
-In the Amazon, a study of the Waorani showed more than 60% of adult deaths over five generations were caused by feuding and warfare.
+In the Amazon, a study of the Waorani showed that more than 60% of adult deaths over five generations were caused by feuding and warfare.
 In a prehistoric Indian site in Madisonville, Ohio, 22% male skulls had wounds and 8% were fractured.
 In a similar site in Illinois, 16% had met a violent death.
 In New Guinea, about 15% died as a result of inter- and intra-group violence: 24% males and 7% females.
 At the Australian island of Tiwi, the aborigines lost 10% of the male population in a decade.
 An Aboriginal tribe of Murngin of Arnhem Land lost 200 men out of a population of 3,000, during a period of 20 years.
 30% of the warriors died.
 Another study suggests aborigines in a generation lost about 5 to 6.5%.
 Studies of Eskimos show a murder rate of one in a thousand, about ten times the US peak rate in 1990.

 Yet violence is not predicated on the motif of keeping the population down.
 Agriculture has allowed an enormous increase in population numbers, whereas our murderous activity hasn’t increased, but rather abated.
 An important factor is the way in which the infirm ego of natural man is sustained by tradition.
 Accordingly, the introduction of alien thoughtways and traditions (a form of multiculturalism) has a passivating effect, with the result that consciousness loses its impetus.
 The introduction of Christianity in primitive society has many times resulted in collective lethargy.
 Carl Jung sees this as a very tragic complication of cultural colonialism.
 It works almost like a poison that kills the aborigines’ distinctive cultural character and their will to proclaim themselves as worthy humans.
 There are many examples of vigorous and ecologically sophisticated cultures, such as the African Bantu, in which men lived worthy lives in harmony with nature.
 However, in the Third World, today, there is a strong tendency toward an unbecoming vegetating lifestyle.
 The conscious level is generally lower than in animistic society, which had great spiritual awareness.
 Whether or not these developments could have been avoided, is another question.